An Overview Of Dog Bite Laws In Arizona

 The dog owner is always liable, but sometimes there is someone who is taking care of the animal who may also be negligent.
-The landlord of a dog owner also can be held liable if we can prove that the landlord should have known that this was a dangerous dog, either as a very dangerous breed or if there had been complaints previously.
-We should always look at all of the possibilities when deciding who we need to make a claim against.
+The dog owner’s landlord may also be held liable if we can prove that the he or she should have known that the dog was dangerous, either by knowing the dog was of a dangerous breed or through prior incidents.
+We should always look at all of the possibilities when deciding who to make a claim against.

 Who Should I Notify Regarding A Dog Bite Accident Or Injury?